lt20kmph/pmail/README.md

 - sqlalchemy
 - yaml

-These can be install with pip or however else you like to install python modules.
+These can be installed with pip or however else you like to install python modules.

 ## Usage Instructions